 The capital requirements under the standardised approach are regulated by Articles 326 to 361 of CRR.
 These provisions describe the calculation methods used to determine the capital charge for instruments of every risk category.
 Furthermore, there are regulatory technical standards, implementing technical standards, and guidelines for individual topics (see below).

 The rules for the capital requirements for internal market risk models can be found in Articles 362 to 377 of CRR.
 Only with permission from the competent authorities may institutions use internal risk models for one or more risk categories alongside or instead of the standardised approaches.

+Material extensions or changes to internal models require the permission of the competent authority.
+If a non-material change or an extension needs to be made to an approved risk model, the authorities must be notified and separate permission by the competent authorities may be necessary.
 The procedure to be followed when models are changed or extended is set forth in a regulatory technical standard.
-Material extensions or changes to internal models need to be approved.
-If a non-material change or an extension needs to be made to an approved risk model, the authorities must be notified and separate permission by the competent authorities may be necessary.

 The introduction of Stressed VaR and the modelling of default and migration risk (IRC, see above) were part of a more comprehensive overhaul of the framework for measuring market risk (“Basel 2.5”) introduced by the Basel Committee on Banking Supervision 2009 in response to the financial crisis.